 Over centuries, the Ottomans colonized parts of Southeast Europe and the Middle East.
 The Ottomans had originally come from Central Asia, from where they migrated to Anatolia (modern-day Turkey).

 From there they went on to conquer the Byzantine Empire to their west, with the defining moment being the surrender of Constantinople in 1453, which has ever since been known as Istanbul.

 The Ottomans continued their conquests towards the west, taking over Greece and most of the Balkans, and even making it as far as Vienna in Austria.
 While this was the limit of their European colonization, they also went on to take over most of the Middle East and North Africa.

 The Ottoman Empire lasted until the First World War.
 It had been suffering from considerable weaknesses in the decades before that, becoming known as the ‘sick man of Europe’.

 During the war, the Arabs under their rule rebelled against them.
 The empire fell apart and the modern-day state of Turkey emerged.

 7. China in Tibet

 Colonialism does not need to be either Western or centuries old.
-The Chinese colonisation of Tibet is an example of a very recent colonial conquest in a completely non-Western context.
+Many Tibetan scholars believe that China’s control over Tibet is an example of colonialism.

 Australia was established as a colony in 1788, after the First Fleet brought the first outside settlers to the continent.